Jorsorokin/neo-matlab/README.md

 *Children:* ChannelIndex, Epoch, Electrode

 #### ChannelIndex
 A class for storing a group of channels together that should logically be contained as one object.
-For instance, the four channels of a [tetrode](https://en.wikipedia.org/wiki/Tetrode_(biology)) can be associated with one *ChannelIndex* instance, resulting in the subsequenct association of an action potential or neuron detected on any of these channels with all four channels of the tetrode. *ChannelIndex* objects contain methods for spike detection, sorting, and for interfacing with the *sortTool* GUI (see below).
-Although not all recording conditions may involve grouped electrodes, one should still associate spatially isolated electrodes their own *ChannelIndex* instances for subsequent spike detection and sorting, as Electrode objects (below) do not have these capabilities.
+For instance, the four channels of a [tetrode](https://en.wikipedia.org/wiki/Tetrode_(biology)) can be associated with one *ChannelIndex* instance, resulting in the subsequenct association of an action potential or neuron detected on any of these channels with all four channels of the tetrode. *ChannelIndex* objects contain methods for spike detection, sorting, and for interfacing with the *sortTool* GUI (see GUI folder).
+Although not all recording conditions may involve grouped electrodes, one should still associate spatially isolated electrodes with their own *ChannelIndex* instances for subsequent spike detection and sorting, as Electrode objects (below) do not have these capabilities.

 *Parents:* Block